-The school was founded in 1996 as a small nursery and then became a small primary with 170 students in centrally-located Tanglin.
-Today, SSMIS is an all through-school school (Grades 11-12 are yet to open) in the far-northern Sembawang district.
+The school was established in 1996 as a small nursery school by the local Jewish community which grew into a primary school with 170 students in centrally-located Tanglin.
+Today, SMMIS is an all through-school school (Grades 11-12 are scheduled to open in 2022) in the northern Sembawang district.

-For a small school of just 500 students it has an impressive $40 million campus – and a big heart to match.
+For a small school of just 200 students it has an impressive state of the art campus – and a big heart to match.
 And, while SMMIS still offers an education imbued with Jewish values, tradition and culture, it has become a truly international school that welcomes many students from all faiths and nationalities.

-The message from SMMIS is very clear: don’t write off this faith-based school just because your family is not Jewish.
-There are several reasons why SMMIS could be the right fit for your child, regardless of faith.
-It’s a school that has a modern, well-equipped and welcoming campus; it still has the familiarity and community feel of a small primary school; and it has ‘affordable’ tuition fees of $22,000.
+The message from SMMIS is very clear: don’t miss the opportunity to have the unique and values-based education because your family is not Jewish.
+SMMIS is made up of over 22 nationalities and students come from more than six different faiths.
+There are several reasons why SMMIS could be the right fit for your child: it’s a school that has a modern, well-equipped and welcoming campus; the familiarity and community feel of a small international school; and ‘affordable’ tuition fees of $22,000.

 In the words of principal Elaine Robinson:

-“SMMIS has a family feel, individualised attention, walk around and we all know your child’s name; we do give an individualised learning experience.
-Community feel.
+“SMMIS has a family feel, individualised attention, we all know each child’s name; we give an individualised learning experience.
+There is a strong community feel.
 We are driven by values.
-Speak to any of your Indian, Korean or Chinese families and they will say about the warmth and community feel regardless of culture, nationality and religions.”
+When we ask our international families why they choose to send their children to SMMIS they reply that they are drawn to the warmth and community feel regardless of culture, nationality and religion.”

-Named after one of the most prominent Jewish leaders in Singapore, SMMIS stays close to its roots as a faith school.
-The school’s vision says that it is “bettering the world through a first-class education imbued with Jewish values”.
+Named after one of the most prominent philanthropic Jewish leaders in Singapore Sir Manasseh Meyer, the school’s vision states that it is “bettering the world through a first-class education imbued with Jewish values”.
 And this is felt throughout many aspects of the school, from curriculum to student life.
-That said, SMMIS can offer the right fit regardless of faith; with children coming from Korea, Japan, Brazil, Israel, France, Russia and the UK, there is a genuine feel that all religions are made to feel welcome.

 As one Grade 3 student says on the school’s website:

-Robinson has fostered a positive school climate that can be seen and felt.
-There’s a nurturing side; for example, every new student wears a ribbon so that their peers will make them more welcome.
-A thoughtful side; for example, students come together every day for a hot kosher lunch sat round bright blue and yellow tables in the dining room.
-There are also meatless Mondays, a salad bar where students can help themselves, and a freshly baked afternoon snack (which smelt delicious during our visit); this all contributes to the homely feel of this school.
-And there’s a community side; for example, parents are actively involved with fundraising, social events, and learning support, and the school community is brought together at events such as a recent popcorn and move night.
+Ms Robinson has fostered a positive school climate that can be seen and felt.
+There’s a nurturing side; for example, every new student wears a ribbon so that their peers will make them more welcome; students come together every day for a hot lunch sitting around bright blue and yellow tables in the dining room.
+There are also meatless Mondays, showing the schools commitment to the environment and animal welfare.
+Each day there is a salad bar where students can help themselves, and a freshly baked afternoon snack (which smelt delicious during our visit); this all contributes to the homely feel of this school.
+And there’s a community side; for example, parents are actively involved through the PTA (Parent Teacher Association) with fundraising, social events, and learning support, and the school community is brought together at events such as a recent popcorn and movie afternoon and a Sunday Funday.

-SMMIS offers the creative and inquiry-led International Primary Curriculum blended with the rigorous Singapore Ministry of Education curriculum for maths, the UK National Curriculum for literacy and the US-based research-based science curriculum, FOSS.
-The curriculum also includes a coding and robotics programmes; Jewish Studies and Modern Hebrew as a second language; and PE, swimming and Personal Social and Health Education.
+SMMIS offers the creative and inquiry-led International Primary Curriculum (IPC) blended with the rigorous Singapore Ministry of Education curriculum for maths, the UK National Curriculum for literacy and the US-based research-based science curriculum, FOSS.
+The curriculum also includes a coding and robotics programme; Jewish Education and World Religions is offered, Modern Hebrew or Mandarin as a second language; and PE, swimming and Personal Social and Health Education.

 The school says: "This curriculum offers students opportunities to learn about a wide variety of integrated topics through an international lens."

 It’s a comprehensive curriculum, with baseline testing at the end of Grade 6 that provides an international benchmark of student performance at the school.
-It should prepare students for a secondary education at SMMIS where they work towards IGCSE and A Level exams, both internationally recognised qualifications.
-The IPC/IMYC is followed at other schools in Singapore with lower tuition fees – including Invictus, Middleton International School and The Grange Institution.
-It is certainly cheaper to deliver than the IB programme, which is offered at many international schools here but, if taught well, is a strong primary and middle years curriculum.
+The school prepares its students for a secondary education at SMMIS where they work towards IGCSE and A Level exams, both internationally recognised qualifications.
+The IPC/IMYC is followed at other schools in Singapore including Invictus, Middleton International School and The Grange Institution.
+It is cheaper to deliver than the IB programme, which is offered at many international schools here but it is a strong primary and middle years curriculum.

-Technology supports learning at all stages of learning, and classrooms are equipped with smartboards, iPads and laptops.
+Technology supports learning at all stages, and classrooms are equipped with smartboards, iPads and laptops.
 The school has an impressive iSTEAM and Makerspace programme that uses technology including 3D printing, programming, micro:bits and Minecraft for Education.
 And, after school, students are encouraged to take part in a range of activities including chess, swimming, soccer, dance and martial arts.

 The campus: Read our Experience tour of SMMIS